selvam920/trina_grid/doc/features/cell_value_change_handling.md

-# Cell Value Change Handling in TrinaGrid
+# Cell Value Change and Keyboard Event Handling in TrinaGrid

-TrinaGrid provides a flexible system for handling cell value changes through callbacks at both the cell level and the grid level.
-This dual approach gives you fine-grained control over how changes are processed in your application.
+TrinaGrid provides a flexible system for handling cell value changes and keyboard events through callbacks at both the cell level and the grid level.
+This dual approach gives you fine-grained control over how changes and keyboard interactions are processed in your application.

 ## Overview